Royal Palace of Madrid: History of the building

 The palace was initially built by Muhammad I, Umayyad Emir of Cordoba, between 860 and 880.
 After the Moors were driven out of Toledo in the 11th century, the castle retained its defensive function.
 Henry III of Castile added several towers.
 His son John II used it as a royal residence.
-During the War of the Castilian Succession (1476) the troops of Joanna la Beltraneja were besieged in the Alcázar, during which the building suffered severe damage.
+During the War of the Castilian Succession (1476) the troops of Joanna la Beltraneja were besieged in the alcázar, during which the building suffered severe damage.

-The only drawing of the castle from the Middle Ages is one from 1534 by Cornelius Vermeyen.
+The only drawing of the castle from the Middle Ages is one from 1534 by Jan Cornelisz Vermeyen.

 Emperor Charles V, with the architects Alonso de Covarrubias and Luis de Vega, extended and renovated the castle in 1537.
 Philip II made Madrid his capital in 1561 and continued the renovations, with new additions.
-Philip III and Philip IV added a long southern facade between 1610 and 1636.
+Philip III and Philip IV added a long southern façade between 1610 and 1636.

 Philip V of Bourbon renovated the royal apartments in 1700.
-The Alcázar of the Habsburgs was austere in comparison to the Palace of Versailles where the new king had spent his childhood; and he began a series of redesigns mainly planned by Teodoro Ardemans and René Carlier, with the main rooms being redecorated by Queen Maria Luisa of Savoy and the Princess of Ursins in the style of French palaces.
+The alcázar of the Habsburgs was austere in comparison to the Palace of Versailles where the new king had spent his childhood; and he began a series of redesigns mainly planned by Teodoro Ardemans and René Carlier, with the main rooms being redecorated by Queen Maria Luisa of Savoy and the Princess of Ursins in the style of French palaces.